DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

 Use the [container](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#container) property to specify the container to render the Popup in.
 If you set the [container](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#container) property to a specific element on the page, the [shading](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#shading) applies to this element.

-Enable the [dragEnabled](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#dragEnabled) property to allow users to move the Popup around the page.
+Turn on the [dragEnabled](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#dragEnabled) option to allow users to move the Popup around the page.